chriszarate/sheetrock/README.md

 * Raw data (object): This is the raw response data from Google’s API.

-* Table rows (array): An array of row objects (which are also passed individually to the `rowTemplate`, if one is provided).
+* Rows (array): An array of row objects (which are also passed individually to the `rowTemplate`, if one is provided).

 * Output HTML (string): A string of HTML representing the final presentational output of the request (which is also appended to the `target` or jQuery